I21b/I21b/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request⠀
+name: ⠀⠀Feature request
-about: Issue template for mobiles that can't use yaml templates
+about: Markdown template for mobiles that can't use yaml templates
 title: "[Feature] "
 labels: Feature
 assignees: ''